 Muscarelle Museum of Art (Sheridan & Spigel Galleries) | October 4 – October 27, 2019

-Faculty Show 14 highlights the diverse talents of the William & Mary studio instructors in a variety of media including drawing, painting, photography printmaking, sculpture and ceramics.
-A long-standing collaboration between the Museum and the Department of Art & Art History, participating artists include David Campbell, Suzanne Demeo, Michael Draeger, Eliot Dudik, Michael Gaynes, Mike Jabbur, Brian Kreydatus, John Lee, Jayson Lowery, Elizabeth Mead, Edwin Pease, Kristen Peyton, and Nicole McCormick Santiago.
+Faculty Show 14 highlights the diverse talents of the William & Mary studio instructors and emeritus professors in a variety of media including drawing, painting, photography, printmaking, sculpture, ceramics and installation art.
+A long-standing collaboration between the Museum and the Department of Art & Art History, participating artists include William Barnes, David Campbell, Lewis Cohen, Suzanne Demeo, Michael Draeger, Eliot Dudik, Michael Gaynes, Mike Jabbur, Marlene Jack, Brian Kreydatus, John Lee, Jayson Lowery, Elizabeth Mead, Edwin Pease, Kristen Peyton, and Nicole McCormick Santiago.